AdaCore/RecordFlux/doc/Language-Reference.md

 #### Static Semantics

 A type refinement describes under which condition a specific protocol message can be expected inside of a payload field.
 Only components of type `Payload_Type` can be refined.
 Types defined in other packages are referenced by a qualified name in the form package_name.message_type_name.
 The condition can refer to components of the refined type.
+To indicate that a refined component is empty (i.e. does not exit) under a certain condition, __null__ can be used as message type.

 #### Example